mannmath/sorting-visualizer/README.md

 You can modify animation speed between 100ms to 2000ms.
 Note that, once the animation starts, you will not be able to change this.

-Choose the soritng algorithm from the dropdown that you want to visualize
+Choose the soritng algorithm from the dropdown that you want to visualize.

+Bars highlighted in red indicates comparison, greeen indicates swap/merge and purple indicates final location of that element.

 Enjoy!

+> Note.
+You can not regenarate a new array or switch to a different sorting algorithm while one sorting is in progress.
+You can not re-sort an already sorted array.

 # Auto Generated Documentation